Ballerburg: Legacy

 Years later, in October 2004, the author released the game with source code for free download on his website (public domain software).
 The source code availability resulted in several ports to other systems with SDL, for instance to Windows, Linux, and Mac OS.

-In April 2012, on the 25th birthday of the game, an iOS port was released, endorsed by the original author.
+In April 2012, on the 25th anniversary of the game, an iOS port was released, endorsed by the original author.

 In 2001 there was another game by Ascaron, without endorsement of Kruse, under the name Ballerburg.
 In 2003 the game was ported by Phoenix Games to the PS1.